 Enjoy a sumptuous breakfast at your hotel before paying a visit to the Naxi village of Yuhu.
 This village was once the home of famous botanist and explorer Joseph Rock, and you’ll have the chance to visit his home to appreciate his work.
 You’ll also visit Yufeng Temple and the ethnically-diverse Baisha Village, the ancient capital of the Naxi Kingdom.
 In the evening, you’ll get a taste of Chinese Taoist music with a special performance on traditional instruments.
 Return to Lijiang for the final night of your journey.

-Today you’ll check out of the Banyan Tree, and take a short flight to Kunming, where you may check in for your departing international flight.
+Today you’ll check out of the Banyan Tree, and transfer to the airport for your flight onward.

 Immerse yourself in Chinese culture at the Linden Centre, located in Xizhou, a pristine village just outside of Dali City.
 Set in a fully-restored Chinese residence, the Linden Centre features four courtyards, lush, well-manicured gardens, and tasteful rooms and suites that feature locally built furniture, comfortable, plush mattresses, clean bathrooms, and Wi-Fi access.
 There are two restaurants at the Linden Centre, one serving Chinese cuisine and the other serving Western dishes.
 Amenities include a library, movie room, exercise facility, a small museum, and a series of gardens with sweeping views of the nearby countryside.
 The Linden Centre is located about a half-hour’s drive from Dali’s Old Town.